NLnetLabs/rotonda-doc/manual/source/quicktour/00_running_rotonda.rst

-For this quick tour we assume that you have installed Rotonda by using one of the methods described in the <<GETTTING STARTED>> chapter.
+For this quick tour we assume that you have installed Rotonda by using one of the methods described in the :doc:`Getting Started </installation>` section.
 We’re only going to invoke the binary it installed directly in this quick tour.
 Most probably you can just invoke the binary without further ado, as ``rotonda`` on the command line.
 If that does not work you might have to restart your shell (to add the path to your default paths), or as a last resort figure the full path to the binary, and use that.

-It probably helps if you’ve read the <<gentle introduction>>, but you can also learn on the job by following this tour, especially if you’re a bit familiar with how a BGP speaker operates.
+It probably helps if you’ve read the :doc:`Why does this exist? </about/why>` section and/or :doc:`Overview </about/overview>` section, but you can also learn on the job by following this tour, especially if you’re a bit familiar with how a BGP speaker operates.